ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 Understanding the CLI parser
 =============================

-The ``cli_parse`` module can either run a CLI command on a device and return a parsed result or can simply parse any text document.
+The ``cli_parse`` module can run a CLI command on a device and return a parsed result.
+The module can also parse any text document without running any commands.
 The ``cli_parse`` module includes cli_parser plugins to interface with a variety of parsing engines.

 Why parse the text?
 --------------------